Long Term Care Ombudsman Program

 Residents in nursing homes have a right to live as they wish, even in a Skilled Nursing Facility.
 In California, they have a right to a 30-day notice when a facility wants to make them leave, even if they are not paying the bill.

-In California, if a resident of a skilled nursing facility signs an advance healthcare directive; it must also be signed off by a volunteer in the Long Term Care Ombudsman Program in order to for the directive to be legal.
+In California, if a resident of a skilled nursing facility signs an advance healthcare directive; it must also be signed off by a volunteer in the Long Term Care Ombudsman Program in order for the directive to be legal.

 The Long Term Care Ombudsman volunteer: